May 23 – July 8, 2019

 All applicants are required to submit a headshot, resume, and letter of recommendation, along with a one to two page informal essay written in a letter style.
 This letter should describe who you are as an artist and, most importantly, as a person.
 Consider including your interests, your talents, your passions, your fears, or anything that you feel is essential to your unique personality.
 Also include some information about why you do theatre, why you study theatre, what draws you to this program and what you would like to gain from it.
 We ask that you also submit some photos from your daily life – you with family, with pets, in a special place, with friends– anything that describes you.

-Please indicate on your application if you are interested in Acting track or Directing track.
+Please indicate on your application if you are interested in Acting track, Directing track, or Design track.
+Also please note if you are interested in Dramaturgy courses.

 NOTE: If you plan to travel from somewhere besides the US, the cost of airfare can be removed from your tuition.
 You will then be required to arrange your own travel to and from Moscow.